-Through wisdom were they saved,
+Through wisdom were they saved.

 This fourth discourse occupies a transitional position in the train of thought which connects the last three sections of the book.
-Without attempting to analyse all the shades of meaning and mystic senses that attach to the word x-xi.
-5 'wisdom,' it may be said that they centre around two main usages, which may be broadly distinguished as subjective and objective: the wisdom which an individual, from whatever source, receives into himself, and by which he guides his actions. and again the wisdom which underlies the sum of things. course the two senses are closely related: an individual is wise in personal wisdom when he brings himself into conformity with the Divine order and harmony.
+Without attempting to analyse all the shades of meaning and mystic senses that attach to the word \mathbf{x} -xi. s 'wisdom,' it may be said that they centre around two main usages, which may be broadly distinguished as subjective and objective: the wisdom which an individual, from whatever source, receives into himself, and by which he guides his actions, and again the wisdom which underlies the sum of things.
+Of course the two senses are closely related : an individual is wise in personal wisdom when he brings himself into conformity with the Divine order and harmony.
 The final discourse will, without using the word,1 expound wisdom in the objective sense as seen in history.
 The third discourse has ended with Solomon's prayer for personal wisdom.
 This section which intervenes deals with history, but mainly with its prominent individuals; and its use of the term 'wisdom' in an interesting manner hovers between the two senses of the word.
-In the opening reference to Adam - the first clause seems to speak of external guidance, the rest of self-discipline.
+In the opening reference to Adam -

+Wisdom guarded to the end the first formed father of the world, that was created alone, and delivered him out of his own transgression, and gave him strength to get dominion over all things -- the first clause seems to speak of external guidance, the rest of celf-discipline.
 It is from wisdom in the latter sense that Cain 'fell away' in his anger; but it must be wisdom as providential guidance that saved the world from the flood, guiding the rightcous man's course by a poor piece of wood.
-Providence must be the wisdom that "knew the righteous man," Abraham: but wisclom in the other sense "preserved him blameless" unto God, and kept him strong when his heart yearned toward his child.
+Providence must be the wisdom that "knew the righteous man," Abraham: but wisdom in the other sense "preserved him blameless " unto God, and kept him strong when his heart yearned toward his child.
 External wisdom saved Lot, but it must be the wisdom within that Lot's wife 'passed by,' and became a monument of folly.
 It is providential wisdom that guided the fugitive Jacob, and still more clearly the same wisdom which went down into the dungeon with Joseph, and left him not till she brought him the sceptre of a kingdom.
-When Moses is reached, the two senses seem again to interlace:
+When Moses is reached, the two senses seem again to interlace :